edenobrega/sports-hall-booking-5p/README.md

 - Edit, Add and Remove timeslots from facilities
     ![](documentation/screenshots/admin_timeslots.png)

+## Features left to implent
+- Use googles geocode api as its more precise (currently it is paid for)
+- Have a clickable map for facility owners to select where there facility it
+- Admins/Facility owners able to cancel bookings
+- Email updates to users when booked or cancelled
+- Show available days on results screen

 # Deployment
 The app was deployed using heroku, to do so, the steps are as follows: